 top of page

-Kilts for hire also known as Houston Kiltmakers has been established since 1909 in the heart of Paisley.
-Paisley is rich in heritage and culture known as the largest town in Scotland.
+Kilts for hire Glasgow also known as Houston Kiltmakers, has been established since 1909 in the heart of Paisley.
+Paisley is rich in heritage and culture, known as the largest town in Scotland.
 This post will cover some history of Kilts For Hire in Paisley and Paisley itself.

-Paisley is a town located on the outskirts of Glasgow in the west end of Scotland , known as the largest town in Scotland.
-Paisley is about a 5 minute drive from Glasgow airport.
+Paisley is a town located on the outskirts of Glasgow in the west of Scotland , known as the largest town in Scotland.
+Paisley is about a 5-minute drive from Glasgow airport.

 Transport:

-By Bus - 30 minutes from Glasgow , 1hr 45 minutes from Edinburgh
+By Bus - 30 minutes from Glasgow, 1 hour and 45 minutes from Edinburgh

-By Train- 15 minutes from Glasgow , 1hr 15 minutes from Edinburgh
+By Train- 15 minutes from Glasgow, 1 hour 15 minutes from Edinburgh

 By Car- 10-15 minutes from Glasgow, 1hr 20 minutes from Edinburgh

-Kiltsforhire is additionally known as Houston Kiltmakers within the paisley area , established in 1909 , kilts for hire is a 4th generation family business , with our store right in the heart of paisley which is known for its textile and weaving industry history.
+Kiltsforhire Glasgow is additionally known as Houston Kiltmakers within the Paisley area.
+Established in 1909, Kilts for Hire is a 4th-generation family business, with our store right in the heart of Paisley, near Glasgow, which is known for its textile and weaving industry history.

 Houston Kiltmakers shop front

-Ken has been involved in the tartan, Highland Wear and Menswear Industry for over 40 years and this has led him into the positions of Vice-Chairman of The Scottish Tartans Authority and Deacon of the Incorporation of Weavers of Glasgow (Est. 1514).
+Ken has been involved in the tartan, Highland Wear and Menswear Industry for over 40 years, and this has led him to the positions of Vice-Chairman of The Scottish Tartans Authority and Deacon of the Incorporation of Weavers of Glasgow (Est. 1514).

 Both Ken & Ewan MacDonald have decades of experience and both specialise in premium highland wear & tartan design.

-Kilts for hire offers the widest available range of tartans to hire & buy , only using the highest quality tartan cloth , tweeds & hand made accessories , we also offer your own tartan design to buy & get registered with the Scottish tartan registry.
+Kilts for hire Glasgow offers the widest available range of tartans to hire & buy, only using the highest quality tartan cloth, tweeds & handmade accessories.
+We also offer your own tartan design to buy & get registered with the Scottish Tartan Registry.

-Due to the long term success of the business , Kiltsforhire ship our premium highland wear on an international level and have attracted some big name & royal connections.
+Due to the long-term success of the business, Kilts for Hire Glasgow ships our premium highland wear on an international level and has attracted some big-name & royal connections.

 The Bute heather collection